Physical Therapy, Occupational Therapy, and Speech Therapy

 Sara Jacobson, DPT

 Beth has more than thirty-five years of experience as a physical therapist.
 She loves hospital inpatient and geriatric therapy.
 In her spare time, she enjoys the outdoors, whether it's walking, biking, camping, or kayaking.
-She lives in Cedar Falls with her husband.
-They have four children and enjoy spending time with their grandchildren.
+Beth has three children and enjoys spending time with her grandchildren.

 Margo Dierdorff, OTR/L